entice-repository/wp4-multi-objective-optimized-vmi-repository-middleware/README.md

         (Include all the necessary libraries and dependencies while exporting war file.)

 Step 5.
 Copy the Resources folder from /wp4-multi-objective-optimized-vmi-repository-middleware/Resources/
-        to the folder where Tomcat folder exists.
+        to the folder outside the Tomcat folder exists.

 Step 6.
 We need to input S3 storage nodes necessary fields within the properties file inside
         /wp4-multi-objective-optimized-vmi-repository-middleware/Resources/S3Credentials.properties.